openplanet-nl/nadeoapi-docs/docs/live/maps/favorites.md

     - name: playable
       type: boolean
       description: Whether the map is validated and playable
+    - name: onlyMine
+      type: boolean
+      description: Whether the map was created by the current authenticated account
 ---

 Retrieves your authenticated account's favorite tracks along with their information.